asift91/Manual_Migration/option2.md

 	 - Subscription: Select the same subscription created or used in above steps.
 	- Resource Group: Select same resource group as migration_option2
-	- Name: Give the instance name as myVirtualNetwork.
+	- Name: Give the instance name ex:migrationvnet.
 	- Region: Select default region as eastus
 	- Select Next: IP Addresses, and for IPv4 address space, enter 10.1.0.0/16.
-	- Select Add subnet, then enter Subnet name and 10.1.0.0/24 for Subnet address range.
+	- Select Add subnet, then select the default address name and select Subnet name
 	- Then create a subnet in the Virtual Network using AZ CLI command